P3DCAT/PandoraPalettizer/README.md

 python -m palettizer.Main --jpg --png --texture-dir C:\Data\Spotify --boo textures.boo
 ```

-To build only palettes from `C:\Data\Spotify`, building only JPG files, with a maximum size of `2048x2048`:
+To build only palettes from `C:\Data\Spotify`, building only JPG files, with a maximum size of `2048x2048` and regular blurring (1.0 amount):

 ```
-python -m palettizer.Main --jpg --texture-dir C:\Data\Spotify --skip-palette --max-size 2048
+python -m palettizer.Main --jpg --texture-dir C:\Data\Spotify --skip-palette --max-size 2048 --blur-amount 1.0
 ```

 To dump the `textures.boo` file into a `boo.txt` file: